gkudla/comrades/README.md

 ## Running the scripts

-to test the programs, first copy the example input files from comrades/data into a folder of your choice, then run the commands below.
+To test the programs, first copy the example input files from comrades/data into a folder of your choice, then run the commands below.
 Typical run time on the test data is 1 minute for comradesMakeConstraints, and 7 minutes for comradesFold.

 generate folding constraints